 The best available information indicates that sturgeon are hit by both boat hulls and propellers.
 We do not know the proportion of strikes of either kind and do not know if one is more lethal than the other.
 In addition to measures that would minimize the likelihood of any vessel interaction generally, we considered two measures that could minimize the likelihood of an interaction with a propeller (propeller cages and jet drives).
-Assuming that a strike by a hull rather than a spinning propeller could be less likely to be lethal (as it may not result in a laceration that results in loss of a tail or decapitation), reducing the likelihood of interactions (but possibly not reducing the number of interactions in general).
+Assuming that a strike by a hull rather than a spinning propeller could be less likely to be lethal (as it may not result in a laceration that results in loss of a tail or decapitation), reducing the likelihood of interactions with a propeller could reduce the extent of take by reducing the number of lethal interactions (but possibly not reducing the number of interactions in general).